dobbydog/sftp-sync-deploy/README.md

 deploy(config, {dryRun: true});
 ```
 ```
-# Both local and remote are file. (upload the file)
+# Local is a file. (upload the file)
 [ F | F ] index.html
           -> upload

-# Both local and remote are directory. (sync recursively)
+# Both local and remote are directories. (sync recursively)
 [ D | D ] lib
           -> sync

-# Local is directory and remote doesn't exist. (upload the whole directory)
+# Local is a directory and remote doesn't exist. (upload the whole directory)
 [ D |   ] assets
           -> upload